-That’s why we’re excited to launch the Metabolic Cities Program to guide cities to engage with communities, make data-driven decisions, accelerate their progress to becoming sustainable leaders, and connect them to a change-driven network of other pioneers.
+That’s why we’re excited to launch the Circular Cities Program to guide cities to engage with communities, make data-driven decisions, accelerate their progress to becoming sustainable leaders, and connect them to a change-driven network of other pioneers.
 The program builds on the work we have already undertaken, supporting dozens of cities and regions in their transition to a sustainable and circular future.

 Spatial Intelligence Research Trajectory

-One of the cornerstone activities of membership will allow cities to participate in our yearly Metabolic Cities research trajectory.
+One of the cornerstone activities of membership will allow cities to participate in our yearly Circular Cities research trajectory.
 These trajectories seek to answer a critical challenge and provide a toolkit for developing smart policy and infrastructure.

 Our first research trajectory will be on Spatial Intelligence.
 It will help cities overcome one of the biggest barriers to sustainable transition; helping them implement city-wide sustainability goals at a neighbourhood level through data modeling tools and our advanced spatial planning approach.
 Through the program, cities learn how to apply their policy goals spatially, define KPIs to track progress, and engage with local stakeholders to jump-start implementation.
 Cities share lessons learned and can build partnerships around similar challenges and interventions.